happydasch/nspanel_haui/docs/ESPHome.md

   doodle-duh:d=8,o=5,b=250:d#6,a5#,d#5
   ```

-- `play_sound` Service to play a named sound
+- `play_sound` Action to play a named sound

-- `publish_event` Service to publish an event
+- `publish_event` Action to publish an event

-- `reset_last_interaction` Service to reset the last interaction value
+- `reset_last_interaction` Action to reset the last interaction value

   This will update the last interaction value to now

-- `reset_last_interaction_offset` Service to reset the last interaction value adding an offset
+- `reset_last_interaction_offset` Action to reset the last interaction value adding an offset

+- `send_notification` Action to send a notification to a display

 ## Page